In Search of the Lost Cyan: Manganese Blue

 Blue.
 There may be lots of blues in your paintbox, but have you ever noticed that one is missing?
 The gradient of a blue sky isn’t quite the same without a bright blue cyan.
 Genuine Manganese blue, pictured above but unavailable today, was once a staple in artist’s paintboxes.
 This "extinct" pigment, can almost be replicated… but not quite.
-You’ll soon know how to get as close as you can, or find the real stuff… if you’re lucky.
+You’ll soon know how to get as close as you can with a mixture, or find the real stuff… if you’re lucky.

 In Search of Cyan Paint

-I was working on painting a brilliant blue sky, which was to be the backdrop painting for a newly-made world, when I realized that no blue in my paintbox (demonstrated below) made for a good cyan.
-Cyan is a blue that is bright, vibrant, and leans toward green.
+I was working on painting a brilliant blue sky when I realized that no blue in my paintbox made a really bright cyan.
+Cyan is bright, vibrant, and leans toward green.
 Cyan is easy enough to create in printing inks, so why not pigments?
-I decided to take a trip to my local art store to ask an old college art buddy of mine about this section of the color gamut.
-What he said as we examined every blue available confirmed my suspicions-- there really isn't much at this end of the gamut as far as paint and pigment.
-That day, I purchased Cobalt Turquoise (far right in the graphic) to help approximate the color for which I had searched.
+I decided to take a trip to the local art store to inquire about this section of the color gamut.
+What they said confirmed my suspicions-- there really isn't much at this end of the gamut as far as pigment.
+That day, I purchased Cobalt Turquoise (shown at the far right in the graphic) to help approximate the color for which I had searched.

 The Limitations of Blue Pigments In Opaque Painting Techniques